nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-FumbleLog is a **productivity desktop app for managing contacts and tracking events.
-It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+FumbleLog is a **productivity desktop application** built to for **NUS Computing students** to help you manage contacts and track events.
+It is designed to be an easy-to-use, one-stop platform for all your scheduling needs.

 In this user guide, you will learn the basics of our application and how you can use it to manage your tasks and interpersonal relationships better.

+# Table of Contents
 * Table of Contents
 {:toc}